 Carbon monoxide incidents increase during the winter months when customers turn on their furnaces to stay warm.
 Often called the silent killer, CO is a colorless, odorless and tasteless gas.
 When inhaled, this dangerous and potentially poisonous gas combines with the blood and prevents it from absorbing oxygen, causing illness or death.
 CO usually is produced while burning fuels such as gasoline, coal, wood, charcoal, kerosene, natural gas, propane, heating oil and almost any other combustible material.

 To prevent CO exposure:

-- Never operate an automobile, or any combustion engine, barbecue grill or similar equipment in an enclosed area such as a home, garage, tent, trailer or place of business, even with the door open.
-Airborne pollutants in the garage, such as CO from a running engine, can travel into a home or other structure and accumulate there.
+- Never operate an automobile or any combustion engine, barbeque grills or similar equipment in an enclosed area such as a home, garage, tent, trailer or place of business – even with the door open.
+Airborne pollutants in the garage, such as CO from a running engine, can travel into a home or other structure and accumulate, causing poisoning and even death.

 - Check frequently for high indoor humidity and soot or water collecting near a burner or vent.

 - Never leave a fire smoldering in the fireplace and be aware -- the absence of an upward draft in your chimney could cause dangerous CO exposure as well.